 Zinfandel’s – Zagreb’s best restaurant

-Without doubt, Zinfandel’s is Zagreb’s best restaurant.
-It is located within the extraordinary Esplanade Zagreb Hotel, which was built in 1925 to accommodate passengers travelling on the Orient Express.
+Without a doubt, Zinfandel’s is Zagreb’s best restaurant.
+It is located within the extraordinary Esplanade Zagreb Hotel, built in 1925 to accommodate passengers travelling on the Orient Express.

-Today, Executive Chef Ana Grgic – who has cooked for everyone from Prince Charles to Hilary Clinton – leads the kitchen, creating imaginative menus which showcase the very best Croatian ingredients.
+Today, Executive Chef Ana Grgic – who has cooked for everyone from Prince Charles to Hilary Clinton – leads the kitchen, creating imaginative menus showcasing the very best Croatian ingredients.

 In the summertime, it is possible to sit out on the elegant Oleander Terrace, but whatever the time of year you can expect an unforgettable meal and service fit for a queen.